Search

 8. Ask About Professional Certifications and Accreditations

-Accreditation is important because it ensures students receive a quality education.
-It is given to schools that meet specific standards set by a governing body, assuring the curriculum and learning environment are up to par.
+Accredited schools for diesel mechanics should be your top choice.
+Accreditation ensures students receive a quality education and is given to schools that meet specific standards set by a governing body, assuring the curriculum and learning environment are up to par.

-In addition to accreditation, UTI’s diesel mechanic school is also accredited by the ASE Education Foundation—a division of the National Institute for Automotive Service Excellence.
-We aren’t just bystanders.
+In addition to accreditation, programs at UTI’s diesel mechanic school is also accredited by the ASE Education Foundation—a division of the National Institute for Automotive Service Excellence.16 We aren’t just bystanders.
 We play an active role in the fields students are training to enter.

 According to the ASE Education Foundation’s website, accreditation results in the following: